water-sucks/nixos/README.md

 Check the [issues](https://github.com/water-sucks/nixos/issues) page for more on this; this is just a high-level overview.

-### Possible Future Commands
+## Talk!

+Join the Matrix room at [#nixos-cli:matrix.org](https://matrix.to/#/#nixos-cli:matrix.org)!
+It's open for chatting about NixOS in general, and for making it a better experience for all that involved.

 I would like for this to become a standard NixOS tool, which means that I want to cater to potentially many interests.
-If you would like for any commands to be implemented that you think fit this project, please file an issue.
+If you would like for any commands to be implemented that you think fit this project, talk to me on Matrix or file a GitHub issue.